Thomson slashes prices of Smart TVs, washing machines & air-coolers

-New Delhi, May 25 (IANS) Europe's consumer technology brand Thomson is offering big discounts on its range of smart TVs and home appliances during 'Big Savings Day Sale' from May 27 to 29 on Flipkart.
+New Delhi: Europe's consumer technology brand Thomson is offering big discounts on its range of smart TVs and home appliances during 'Big Savings Day Sale' from May 27 to 29 on Flipkart.

 Early access starts on May 26 that will offer a Thomson 40 inch LED TV at Rs 18,999 for Flipkart plus users.